AdamGonda/radix-links/talk.md

 the platform's native token is called RDX

-There are two main concepts if we talk about Scrypto Blueprints and Components
+There are two main concepts if we talk about Scrypto

+Blueprints and Components

-I felt like thy talk about OOP the whole time where Blueprints are the classes and
+I felt like they talk about OOP the whole time where Blueprints are the classes and
 Components are the objects

-But of course if you like to unlock billions and bring in new devs you can't use already existing terms, you probably have to invent something new
+But of course if you like to unlock billions and bring in new people you can't use already existing terms you have be inventive and come up with new ones

 11
 So a few things that you can find on their website about Scrypto

 It's simple and secure
+it's asset-oriented

+Powerful, familiar
-Powerful, familiar, built for finance of course if you are familiar with Rust because it's based on that
+of course if you are familiar with Rust because it's based on that

 Share and get rewarded

-this part sounds really cool
+this part sounds cool
-they concentrate on open-source and incentivising sharing code through what they call a "Blueprint catalog" so for example if I understand correctly there is an on network royalty system which will get developers rewarded if somebody uses their solution shared in that catalog
+they focus on open-source

+and incentivising sharing code through what they call a "Blueprint catalog"

+so for example if I understand correctly there is an "on network" royalty system which will get developers rewarded if somebody uses their solution shared in that catalog